-Northeastern Illinois University makes every effort to extend financial assistance to qualified students in need of funds to complete their education.
-The office of Financial Aid, located in DBL-200, (at extension 2900) offers assistance in meeting these expenses through loans, grants, scholarships, and student employment programs.
-Basic information about aid sources most commonly available to Northeastern students is listed below.
+Northeastern Illinois University is committed to providing an affordable education to all qualified students.
+The office of Financial Aid, located in D-200, (at extension 5000) offers assistance in meeting educational expenses through loans, grants, scholarships, and student employment programs.
+Some of the aid is based on financial need.
+Some aid is merit-based, awarded to students whose ability to contribute to campus life is significant because of their academic potential or talent in a particular field.